seanox/virtual-environment/README.md

 ready-made configurations and automated helpers so that they can be easily loaded from the Internet and integrated.

-Complete environments can be several giga-bytes in size and not all tools, programs and services are always needed and so everyone can decide for themselves and customize the environment.
+Complete environments can be several gigabytes in size and not all tools, programs and services are always needed and so everyone can decide for themselves and customize the environment.

+From my own experience from large companies with strict use of BitLocker, this is also supported :-)